Invasion of Privacy (album)

-Invasion of Privacy is the debut studio album by American rapper Cardi B. It was released on April 6, 2018, by Atlantic Records.
-Primarily a hip hop record, Invasion of Privacy also includes trap, Latin trap and R&B. It features production from 30 Roc, Andrew Watt, Benny Blanco, Boi-1da, Craig Kallman, Cubeatz, DJ Mustard, Frank Dukes, J. White Did It, Keyz, Murda Beatz, Needlz, Tainy, and Vinylz, among others.
+Invasion of Privacy is the debut studio album by American rapper Cardi B. It was released on April 6, 2018, through Atlantic Records.
+The album is primarily hip-hop, but also includes elements of trap, Latin trap and R&B. It features production from 30 Roc, Andrew Watt, Benny Blanco, Boi-1da, Craig Kallman, Cubeatz, DJ Mustard, Frank Dukes, J. White Did It, Keyz, Murda Beatz, Needlz, Tainy, and Vinylz, among others.
 The album features guest appearances by Migos, Chance the Rapper, Kehlani, SZA, 21 Savage, J Balvin, Bad Bunny, and YG.

-The album debuted atop the US Billboard 200, earning 255,000 album-equivalent units in its first week, with 103,000 coming from pure album sales.
-It has been certified triple platinum by the Recording Industry Association of America (RIAA).
-It produced five singles—"Bodak Yellow", "Bartier Cardi" featuring 21 Savage, "Be Careful", "I Like It" with Bad Bunny and J Balvin, and "Ring" featuring Kehlani.
-Both Diamond-certified singles "Bodak Yellow" and "I Like It" reached number one on the Billboard Hot 100, making her the first female rapper to achieve multiple chart-toppers.
-Upon release, the album set multiple streaming records, including being the first album by a female artist to debut with more than 100 million streams on Apple Music, while she became the first female artist to chart thirteen songs simultaneously on the Hot 100.
-It also became the first album in music history to have all its tracks certified platinum or higher by the RIAA.
-It was the top female rap album of the 2010s, according to the Billboard 200 decade-end chart.
+The album debuted atop the US Billboard 200 earning 255,000 album-equivalent units in its first week, with 103,000 coming from pure album sales.
+It earned the second biggest first-week sales of 2018 at the time, while Cardi B became the first female artist to chart thirteen songs simultaneously on the Billboard Hot 100.
+The album set multiple streaming records upon release, including the largest female rap album streaming week of all time, with 202.6 million on-demand streams in its first week.
+It was supported by five singles–"Bodak Yellow", "Bartier Cardi" (featuring 21 Savage), "Be Careful", "I Like It" (with Bad Bunny and J Balvin), and "Ring" (featuring Kehlani).
+Both Diamond-certified singles "Bodak Yellow" and "I Like It" reached number one on the Billboard Hot 100, making Cardi B the first female rapper to top the chart more than once, and making the album the female rap album with the most Hot 100 number-one songs—a record later tied by her own second album, Am I The Drama?, in 2025 (two each).

+With over seven million units sold in the US to date, Invasion of Privacy is best-selling female rap album of the 21st century, according to Luminate.
 It broke the record for longest-charting album by a female rapper on the Billboard 200, surpassing The Miseducation of Lauryn Hill, and has spent three full years on the chart.
-In December 2019, it was the most-streamed female rap album on Spotify and Apple Music, and most-viewed female rap album on YouTube.
-According to The Recording Academy, it is the best-selling female rap album of the 2010s.
+In December 2019, it became the most-streamed female rap album on Spotify and Apple Music, and the most-viewed female rap album on YouTube.
+It has been certified 6× Platinum by the Recording Industry Association of America (RIAA), becoming the highest-certified female rap album of the 21st century, while further becoming the first album in music history to have all its tracks certified platinum or higher by the RIAA.